mycodingcity/weather_app/README.md

-# weather_app
+# Weather_app
-Its a online weather application which is created with HTML CSS and JavaScript and I am fetching data through the API.
+It's an online weather application that is created with HTML CSS and JavaScript and I am fetching data through the API.